The 8 Best Streaming Sticks

 video play icon

-This wiki has been updated 17 times since it was first published in December of 2018.
+This wiki has been updated 21 times since it was first published in December of 2018.
 If you want to ditch your costly cable or satellite company without losing access to movies, games, sports and your favorite TV shows, check out these streaming sticks.
 Any of these tiny devices can provide you with access to all of the most popular services currently available without requiring a bulky box to sit on your entertainment center.
 Many allow for convenient voice control, too.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Roku Plus